JellyRollJunior/leet-code-journal/README.md

     * Do iterative and recursive solution
 * Kth Smallest Element in a BST
     * REDO -> Good question to test elegant clean code
+    * Remember that these kind of questions can always be done with a stack or with recursion.
+Pick your poison but stack is better for real world data with billionzzz of data points
     * I thought of the algorithm but it was so hacky and I re ran it so many times.
 FUCK
     * I CAN THINK OF THE ALGORITHM BUT I NEED MORE PRACTICE CODING